cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

     },
     "disclaimer": {
       "type": "string",
-      "description": "A string of the legal disclaimer from the Certificate Issuer" },
+      "description": "A string of the legal disclaimer from the Certificate Issuer."
+    },
     "scripts": {
       "type": "array",